EarthToAbigail/TwitterBot/README.md

 :loudspeaker: If you use the files in this repo as a starting point for your own TwitterBot, please send me a shoutout  on Twitter and share your creation!

-My Twitter username: @EarthAbigail
+My Twitter username: @EarthAbigail :raising_hand:

-Take a look at Ab1gail403 in action on Twitter! @Ab1gail403
+Take a look at Ab1gail403 in action on Twitter! @Ab1gail403 :space_invader: